krixik-ai/krixik-docs/docs/modules/vector-db.md

 ## Using the `semantic_search` method

-krixik's `vector_search` method is a convenience function for both embedding and querying - and so can only be used with pipelines containing both `text-embedder` and `vector-search` modules in succession.
+krixik's `semantic_search` method is a convenience function for both embedding and querying - and so can only be used with pipelines containing both `text-embedder` and `vector-db` modules in succession.

-Below we construct the simplest custom pipeline that satisfies this criteria - a standard vector search pipeline consisting of three modules: a `parser`, `text-embedder`, and `vector-search` index.
+Below we construct the simplest custom pipeline that satisfies this criteria - a standard vector search pipeline consisting of three modules: a `parser`, `text-embedder`, and `vector-db` index.

 ```python